Mycena alcalina

-Mycena alcalina, commonly known as the stump fairy helmet mushroom, is a species of fungus in the family Mycenaceae.
+Mycena alcalina, commonly known as the alkaline mycena, or stump fairy helmet mushroom, is a species of fungus in the family Mycenaceae.
 It grows widely, ranging from North America to Europe.

 Taxonomy

 Mycena is a genus of saprotrophic mushroom.
 The name "Mycena" comes from the Ancient Greek μύκης, or mykes, meaning "mushroom."
 It is characterized by a white/grey spore print, small conical (bell-shaped) cap, and very thin stem.
-The genus Mycena is fairly large and includes many species including Mycena alcalina, Mycena leptocephala, Mycena austera, and Mycena brevipes.
 Species found in the genus Mycena are typically known as bonnets.

 Description

-The cap of Mycena alcalina ranges from conical to bell shaped and is generally 1–4 cm in diameter.
+The cap ranges from conical to bell shaped and is generally 1–4 cm in diameter.
 The cap is supported by a thin, hollow stem growing anywhere from 20–65mm long.
 The cap appears black at first, but fades to a grey-brown colour around the edges, with the stem generally being the same colour as the cap.
-The flesh of Mycena alcalina ranges from white to translucent and is fragile and thin.
-This species of mushroom is edible, but it has a mild acrid taste and distinct bleach-like odour, making it unpleasant to eat.
+The flesh of ranges from white to translucent and is fragile and thin.
+The mushroom is edible, but has a mild acrid taste and distinct bleach-like odour, making it unpleasant to eat.